burkmarr/g21u/README.md

 The app has three screens, each of which is covered below.

+## Issues
+If you use this app and find any problems or want to share information that may help other users use it on particular devices, browsers or operating systems, please use the *GitHub Issues* associated with this repository to open a new issue.

 ### The main recording screen
 The main recording screen is the default that opens when you first visit the app.
 It can also be reached by tapping the small microphone icon on the bottom navigation bar.